Understanding Gallbladder Surgery: When is Cholecystectomy Necessary?

 Common Symptoms of Gallbladder Problems

-Upper Abdominal Pain:Â Pain on the right side of your upper abdomen, especially after eating fatty foods (or the most tasty meals!) , is a common warning sign.
-It can last from minutes to hours.
-It may be persistent and not go away without surgery, referred to as acute cholecystitis.
+Upper Abdominal Pain: Pain on the right side of your upper abdomen, especially after eating fatty foods (or the most tasty meals!), is a common warning sign.
+This pain can last from minutes to hours and may persist without surgery, referred to as acute cholecystitis.

-Bloating & Gas:Â Gallbladder problems can cause bloating, burping, or feeling overly full after eating.
+Bloating & Gas: Problems with the gallbladder can lead to bloating, burping, or an overly full feeling after eating.

-Yellow Skin or Eyes (Jaundice):Â This can happen if a stone blocks the bile ducts.
-In these cases, a special endoscopic procedure (ERCP) is done to relieve the blockage before surgery.
+Yellow Skin or Eyes (Jaundice): This may occur if a stone blocks the bile ducts.
+In these instances, a special endoscopic procedure (ERCP) may be necessary to relieve the blockage before surgery.

-Fever & Chills:Â These may signal infection and should never be ignored.
+Fever & Chills: These symptoms could indicate an infection and should never be overlooked.

-Shoulder or Back Pain:Â Pain between the shoulder blades or in the right shoulder may also be from your gallbladder.
-Sometimes, misdiagnosed back pain can be related to gallbladder disease.
+Shoulder or Back Pain: Experiencing pain between the shoulder blades or in the right shoulder could be related to gallbladder issues.
+Sometimes, what is misdiagnosed as back pain is actually linked to gallbladder disease.

 Reasons You Might Need Surgery